-Thanksgiving season is just around the corner, which means you should be busy planning an epic Thanksgiving menu.
+Thanksgiving season is just around the corner, which means you should be busy planning an epic menu of Thanksgiving recipes.
 Catering to everyone’s needs during the holidays can be tough, but it is do-able.
 We’ve rounded up the best vegan Thanksgiving dessert ideas out there.
-Let’s take a look at 17 recipes that deserve a spot on your table this year (and don’t miss our roundup of the best vegan Thanksgiving sides).
+Let’s take a look at 18 recipes that deserve a spot on your table this year (and don’t miss our roundup of the best vegan Thanksgiving sides).

 Vegan | Prep time: 10 minutes, Bake: 1 hour, Refrigerate: 8 hours

 Mouth-wateringly good pumpkin pie is the show-stealer at any Thanksgiving dinner.
 If you can’t imagine the holiday without this dessert, you’ll be glad to know you can easily make a vegan-friendly version of the recipe at home.
 Using a super simple graham cracker base and a scrumptious coconut milk and pumpkin puree filling, our recipe tastes just like grandma used to make it.

 Vegan | Prep time: 30 minutes, Bake time: 30 minutes

 Using silken tofu for a creamy texture high levels of ingenuity in this next recipe from My Darling Vegan.
 This pumpkin cheesecake is one of the most delicious vegan Thanksgiving dessert recipes.
 Combining some of the most fragrant holiday spices—cinnamon, nutmeg, and ginger—this vegan cheesecake has a wonderfully flavorful result.

 Vegan, Gluten-Free, Nut-Free, Oil-free | Prep time: 3 hours 20 minutes (3 hour chill time)